huskeypm/pkh-lab-analyses/2021_homogenize_MD/README.md

 - silicate_md: code for preparing input files for gromacs
 - simproc: python code using Fenics to conduct FEM homogenization simulations
-- singularity: recipes for singularity images containing the software needed to run the simulations
+- singularity: recipes for singularity images containing the software needed to run the FEM simulations
 - sphinx: for building basic documentation of the simproc module using `sphinx`
 - homogenization: homogenization simulations using the FEM code in `simproc`